m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

   ]
 ---

+## Introduction

 Hi, I'm Emre

-I am an autodidact developer, having taught myself various new technologies while frequently working with start-ups.
-I love programming and crave to make a difference in the world.
+I am an autodidact developer, having taught myself various new technologies since high school.
+Because I love programming and crave to make a difference in the world.
+I usually worked with start-ups and small teams and always strived to be a useful individual.
 I believe I can add value to your company in reaching its objectives.

 ## [Work Experience](#work-experience)